demivi/cpw/README.md

 makepkg -si
 ```

+You can also use the install script as described bellow.

 ### Other distros

+#### Install script

+You can use the install script which will copy cpw files to the appropriate directories.

+It will also act as an update script.
+So if you want to update, download a new release of cpw (or pull from the repository) and rerun the install script.

+#### Manual installation

 Clone the repository and make sure only root has write access to every file.
 Create a script in your $PATH that changes directory to where cpw is located and executes it with the provided arguments.